A postgraduate research scholarship

 III. research achievement, and

 b.
-The successful applicant will be awarded the Scholarship on the nomination of the Chair of Department of Modern Greek and Byzantine Studies.
+The successful applicant will be awarded the Scholarship by the Chair of Modern Greek and Byzantine Studies or their nominated delegate.

 a.
-A recipient enrolled full-time will receive a stipend allowance of $6,000 per annum for up to 3 years.
+A PhD recipient enrolled full-time will receive a stipend allowance of $6,000 per annum for up to 3 years, subject to satisfactory academic performance.

 b.
-A recipient enrolled part-time will receive a stipend allowance equivalent to 50% of the full-time rate for up to 6 years.
+A PhD recipient enrolled part-time will receive a stipend allowance equivalent to 50% of the full-time rate for up to 6 years, subject to satisfactory academic performance.

 d.
 The Scholarship is for commencement in the relevant research period in which it is offered and cannot be deferred or transferred to another area of research without prior approval.